 Academic and personal support, whether delivered in person or through the Moodle VLE, will be a central premise upon which this course is built.
 The students will come from a wide range of personal and professional contexts, having reached different points in their professional careers in different institutions and systems, and having different personal circumstances.
 This calls for a flexible, adaptive and, frequently, personal approach to pastoral and welfare support by staff.
 Students will be allocated a personal tutor, who will act as the main source of guidance and support.
-They will additionally receive feedback and support from other members of the academic staff.

-The primary point of academic support for all students will be from the module tutor, followed by their named personal tutor.
+They will additionally receive feedback and support for all students will be from the module tutor, followed by their named personal tutor.